top of page

 Each non-enzymatic breakdown product had a different effect on lymphocyte proliferation.
 Proliferation was increased or decreased, or had no effect at all.
 That meant that the molecule is anti-inflammatory or inflammatory, immune modulating or immune stimulating and it only took a few hours to change the properties when levamisole is mixed with water.
 Refrigeration made no difference.
 Freezing might be unwise.
 Room temperature enhances various undesired molecules.

 Pharmacists should know that a compounded formulation that is water based will not be the desired drug after just a few hours.
+The most importan breakdown products are mercaptoethyl, phenyl imidazoidine (MPI), phenyl, dihydroimidazo, thiazole (PDT) and oxo, phenylimidazolidin, ethyl disulfide (OPED).
 The pH of the compounded formulation also matters!
 Compounding pharmacies don't worry about these things—they mix up a potion based on a request from a clinician that has not conducted an experiment.
 But this is one instance that they should.
 Compounding in water makes a useful drug a harmful one.
 We spent hundreds of thousands of dollars in manufacturing (to FDA standards) and many hundreds of thousands of dollars testing safety to make sure what we study is what we think it is.

 Experiments are also conducted to make sure mixing drugs in an animal do no harm.
 Field studies are conducted to make sure what the owner may give under field conditions won't be detremental to a treatment program.
 If you add drugs together, you must know the effects and the expected outcome.
 Sometimes people forget to consider what effect the drug may have on protozoa or the methods they use for host cell invasion.
 Our experiments are reported the results in our published papers.